mastodon/documentation/content/en/admin/migrating.md

 You should also copy over the `.env.production` file, which contains secrets.

 Optionally, you may copy over the nginx, systemd, and pgbouncer config files, or rewrite them from scratch.

+### Certbot

+Copying your Nginx config files will not be sufficient to re-run letsencrypt.
+You'll need to copy the certificate files referenced by `ssl_certificate` and `ssl_certificate_key` (in `/etc/nginx/sites-available/mastodon`) to the new machine and update the path in the new machine's nginx config.
+(Don't use letsencrypt's own `live` folder for this, or else letsencrypt will complain when you try to re-generate the certificate.
+Just use any temporary directory for this, since re-running letsencrypt will overwrite the config anyway.)

+### Migrate Redis (optional)

+As mentioned in the [Backup Guide]({{< relref "backups" >}}), losing the Redis database is almost harmless.
+But if you want to migrate Redis data, you can shut down both Redis services, copy the `/var/lib/redis/dump.rdb` to the new machine (ensuring the permissions and ownership are correct), and then restart Redis.

 ### During migration {#during-migration}